hitliaomq/GenCoef/README.md

 ## Introduction

-This is a python script to generate the coefficients($A_2$ and $A_3$ in the following fomular) for calculating the Third-Order Elastic Constants(TOECs) using first principles calculations.
+This is a python script to generate the coefficients($A_2$ and $A_3$ in the following fomular) for calculating the Third-Order Elastic Constants(TOECs) using first principles calculations by strain-energy method or strain-stress method.

+Strain-energy method

 $\Delta E/V_0 = A_2\eta^2 + A_3\eta^3$